Topographs for binary quadratic forms and class numbers: Introduction

-Topographs have also found recent interesting applications in geometry and knot theory: in \cite{ri21} they are used to count intersection numbers of closed modular geodesics, and Feh\'er employs them in \cite{feh} to find new examples of non-isotopic Seifert surfaces.
+3mm Topographs give an interesting alternative viewpoint for the classical subjects of binary quadratic forms and quadratic fields.
+It is certainly true that many technical computations and proofs become much simpler with their aid.
+As Conway declared in \cite[p. vii]{con97}, ``just look!''
+Topographs have also found recent applications in geometry and knot theory: in \cite{ri21} they are used to count intersection numbers of closed modular geodesics, and Feh\'er employs them in \cite{feh} to find new examples of non-isotopic Seifert surfaces.

+3mm {\bf Acknowledgements.} I am grateful to William Duke, James Rickards and the referee for their helpful comments and suggestions.